apache/incubator-graphar/README.md

 #### Logical table of edges

-For maintaining a type of edges (that with the same triplet of the source label, edge label, and destination label), a logical edge table is established.
+For maintaining a type of edges (that with the same triplet of the source type, edge type, and destination type), a logical edge table is established.
 And in order to support quickly creating a graph from the graph storage file, the logical edge table could maintain the topology information in a way similar to [CSR/CSC](https://en.wikipedia.org/wiki/Sparse_matrix), that is, the